8. The Logic Programming Paradigm

 Negation as failure: something is assumed false if it cannot be proven true.

 Constraint logic programming (CLP): extends logic programming with constraints over domains such as integers, reals, or finite sets.
+For a broader overview of constraint programming, see Other Important Programming Paradigms.

 Meta-programming: programs can reason about themselves by treating rules and goals as data.